The Statesman (Stony Brook): History

 The Statesman was founded in the fall of 1957 as The Sucolian, its name originating from the abbreviation of the State University Campus on Long Island (SUCoLI), the former name of Stony Brook University when it was located in Oyster Bay, New York.
 The paper's name was changed to The Statesman in 1959, and the final issue of The Sucolian was dated April 9, 1959.
 The first issue of The Statesman was dated May 15, 1959.

 In 1976, the Statesman Association Inc. was formed and given tax exempt status by the IRS.

 In the 1970s, The Statesman published a 36-page issue three times a week.
-Before the establishment of the Stony Brook School of Journalism in 2006, to this day the only public journalism school in New York state, The Statesman served as the sole example of student journalism at Stony Brook University.

 The paper currently runs on funding from both advertisements and the Undergraduate Student Government at Stony Brook University.
 In 2010, The Statesman's funding was slashed by USG from $27,000 to $2,500, leading the paper to switch from a biweekly format to a weekly format.
 The paper was forced to cut costs in the year prior to the funding cut, including reducing the circulation of each issue by 1,000 copies, eliminating the paid staff advertiser position, and ceasing to cover travel expenses for its writers.
 USG alleged that operation of The Statesman had run a $24,000 deficit in the past year, and in response, The Statesman filed a protest.

 In 2019, a story published in The Atlantic alleged that Stony Brook University administration members during Samuel L. Stanley's tenure as president had stifled journalists from The Statesman's attempts to report on matters that reflected poorly on the school.
+Restrictions on access by student journalists have continued since then.

 In March 2020, as a result of the COVID-19 pandemic, The Statesman stopped printing for the first time since its first physical issue in 1958.
 On August 22, 2021, The Statesman announced that it would be ceasing its print edition effective indefinitely due to financial constraints brought upon by the pandemic and the need to adapt to a changing journalism landscape.
-A condensed version of The Statesman, titled The Statesman To-Go, is printed once a month instead.
+Beginning fall 2022, print issues returned with monthly special issues of The Statesman.